 Among the most often performed and broadcast works last year were Kapralova's art songs, piano works, and chamber music.
-The composer's violin and piano compositions, particularly the Elegy, her string quartet, her piano works Variations sur le Carillon, April Preludes, and Five Pieces for Piano were the most popular with both the performers and the broadcasters.
+The composer's violin and piano compositions, particularly her Elegy, string quartet, Variations sur le Carillon, April Preludes, and Five Pieces for Piano were the most popular with both the performers and the broadcasters.
 Kapralova's music was also featured in two radio series last year: the first was the "Woman in Music" series, written and produced by Tom Quick for CKWR, a community radio based in Waterloo, Ontario; the second was the "Into the Light" series, written and produced by Kathryn Mishell for KMFA, a radio station based in Austin, Texas.
 Both programmers were assisted by the Society.
 In total, Kapralova's music was promoted in a new record number of 26 radio broadcasts, and the participating radio stations included three national broadcasters: Czech Radio 3, Radio Vara 4 (the Netherlands), and BBC Radio 3.

 Kapralova's life and music was also a topic of a master's degree thesis and a doctoral dissertation.
-While Rebecca Lytle's thesis "An analysis of selected works of Vitezslava Kapralova" (University of Texas at El Paso) focuses on the composer's orchestral works, Kapralova's string quartet is analyzed in depth in Marta Blalock's dissertation entitled "Analysis and Performance Problems of Vítezslava Kaprálová's String Quartet, op.
+While Rebecca Lytle's thesis "An analysis of selected works of Vitezslava Kapralova" (University of Texas at El Paso) focused on the composer's orchestral works, Kapralova's string quartet was analyzed in depth in Marta Blalock's dissertation entitled "Analysis and Performance Problems of Vítezslava Kaprálová's String Quartet, op.
 8 (1935-1936)" (University of Georgia).

 women in music

 In 2008, we made available several texts on the subject of women and music in our journal that is available online for free download.
 They included two articles on the topic of American women composers of choral music, one by Greggory Cannady (a historical overview), the other by Jennifer Kelly (an introduction to contemporary composers).
-We also published an article by Sabrina Pena Young that offers a fascinating exploration of contemporary experiments in music with a focus on American women sound artists.
+We also published an article by Sabrina Pena Young that offers an exploration of contemporary experiments in music with a focus on American women sound artists.

 Our online resources on women in music continue to attract visitors to our website and receive positive feedback from music libraries, classical radio stations, weblogs, and classical music discussion groups.
 We also continue to host pages of selected women composers and conductors, facilitate reviews and broadcasts of their music, and occasionally support their first CD releases.
 Last year, we facilitated a review of Olga Jezkova's Yellow-Red Poster CD in the IAWM Journal (the CD was released the previous year with the assistance of our Society) and also facilitated its premiere broadcast during the "Into the Light" radio series which is produced by Kathryn Mishell for KMFA Austin, Texas.